To stop a scrapyard, some protesters in a Latino community risked everything

 “Should I have to face the same pollution that my mom and my grandfather had to deal with in the ’70s?”
 Chavez asked.
 “Will my kids have to face that same pollution?”

 The group put out a call to all of the Southeast to join the fast.
-Democratic Alderman Byron Sigcho-Lopez, 38, who represents a district there, signed on.
+Democratic Alderman Byron Sigcho-Lopez, 38, who represents a district on the South Side, signed on.
 He later explained that he had wanted to bring attention to the lasting effects on health “when industry gets dumped in our communities.”
 He described the 10 days he went without food as “difficult and excruciating.”

 The effort lasted about a month, finally ending in March when that medical team convinced participants that they were putting themselves in danger.
 They fell short of their prime objective: a meeting with Lightfoot.
 “We literally thought we would die before the mayor would do anything,” Chavez said.